Lajbert/MonolithEngine/README.md

 # What do I need to get started?
 The more coding experience you have, the better.
 It doesn't matter if it's Java, C++ or any other OO language as C# will be easy to pick up if you have programming knowledge.
 Some MonoGame knowledge helps too, but not required.
 Many of MonoGame's functionalities are already encapsulated in the engine, so unless you're planning to make changes in the engine itself, you're covered.
 What could be really helpful is understanding code performance, algorithms and data structures.

 # How can I use the engine?
+Any learning materials or tutorials?
 Right now there is one platformer game example included in project to get you started, but more examples will be added later for the most typical scenarios and genres.
 Written and/or youtube tutorials are also planned to make the start easier.
 Since the engine is built on top of MonoGame, you'll have to follow the [MonoGame's 'Getting Started' documentation](https://docs.monogame.net/index.html) to setup your environment.
 Nothing else is needed.